 Exhibits, Publications, and Conferences

-2019 My sound work will be discussed at length in the upcoming book, Listen We All Bleed, by scholar Mandy Suzanne Wong, to be published by The University of Georgia Press.
+2019 My sound work will be discussed at length in the upcoming book, Listen We All Bleed, by scholar Mandy Suzanne Wong, under contract with The University of Georgia Press.

 2018 Animals, Sound, Art presenting my sound piece, Urban Wild Coyote Project at The Society of Literature, Science, and the Arts annual conference, Toronto, Canada

 2018 Animal Sounds, hosted by sound artist, Robbie Judkins, 104.4 FM, London, Urban Wild Coyote Project Sound Debut, July 17th, 5pm